Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 > Important: compiler implementations may extend these steps with additional checks, if they deem necessary to do so.

-If after these additional steps there are still several candidates which are equally applicable for the call, this is an **overload ambiguity** which must be reported as a compile-time error.
+If after these additional steps there are still several candidates which are equally applicable for the call, we may attempt to [use the lambda return type to refine function applicability][Using lambda return type to refine function applicability].
+If there are still more than one most specific candidate afterwards, this is an **overload ambiguity** which must be reported as a compile-time error.

 > Note: unlike the applicability test, the candidate comparison constraint system is **not** based on the actual call, meaning that, when comparing two candidates, only constraints visible at *declaration site* apply.